Scheduled MonumentsEnglandUckinghall cross

 What is Uckinghall cross?

-Uckinghall cross is a medieval wayside cross located in Worcestershire.
+Uckinghall Cross is a medieval stone cross located in Worcestershire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014906.

 Who is responsible for protecting Uckinghall cross?